Skip to content

 Slash Commands

-Prompts in bundles become slash commands in Claude Code and Gemini CLI:
+Prompts in bundles become slash commands in Claude Code and Antigravity CLI:

 .ctxloom/bundles/my-tools.yaml